daksyonov/TCS/Concurrency.md

 The main trick to be performed by developer is to wisely select the queue to receive tasks and to select appropriate task addition method.
 Everything else is handled by iOS.

+*NB*
+*Some say that due to it's blocking nature `sync` calls are encouraged only when the developer is >9000% sure it won't break something.*

 ### Use Case: Data Download

 Consider the code